The word ‘split-system’ seems quite futuristic and scientific. But you’ve actually seen these air cons everywhere!

 Choose most efficient and effective air conditioner option for your home

-Split-system air conditioning units, in tandem with multi-split systems, are the most energy efficient and cost effective solutions for the majority of Australian homes and commercial establishments.
+Split-system air con units, in tandem with multi-split systems, are the most energy efficient and cost effective solutions for the majority of Australian homes and commercial establishments.

 To find out which one is right for you and what it will cost, you need to gauge the size of your room(s) and select a unit with an appropriate heating and cooling capacity.
 You also want to take into account the ZERL rating.
 A range of models will be available to match your energy requirements.